krishjj8/LinkHub/README.md

 ![LinkHub Cloud Architecture](assets/3.png)
 > **Figure 1: Cloud Architecture.

-The system has been evolved from a monolithic application into a resilient distributed system...

-The system has been evolved from a monolithic application into a resilient distributed system hosted on AWS.

 ### 1. DevSecOps Pipeline & Vulnerability Scanning
 Security is integrated directly into the CI lifecycle ("Shift Left").
 * **Automated CI:** GitHub Actions triggers on every commit to build the Java application.